Shrimp martini appetizer is an easy shrimp salsa dip that’s perfect for a fun and fancy appetizer with friends and family!

 - Chill out!
 The hostess sets the tone and you want to be at ease so your guests are at ease.
 Don't stress about the house not being perfect - I promise you are the only one that notices!
 So kick back, pick up your wine glass and just enjoy the moment!

-Now, a few notes on this easy shrimp martini appetizer:
+Notes on this easy shrimp martini appetizer:

 - I use the ALDI pre-cooked Sea Queen Shrimp Ring to make life easy, but you could also roast your own shrimp in the oven.
 I've included directions in the recipe card if you want to do it that way.